KayTrust/kaytrust.github.io/docs/Specs.md

 ## Verifiable credentials and Presentations

-Besides identifiers, the point of an identity is to have credentials associated to it.
+The point of identifiers is to have credentials associated to them.
 A credential answers the question *"Who are you?"* and contains one or more key-value claims (e.g. birth date, name, qualifications, citizenships, etc.) about an entity called subject, issued by another entity called issuer.
-The Verifiable Credentials Working Group at the W3C is defining a standard that KayTrust follows.
+The Verifiable Credentials Working Group at the W3C is defining a standard data model that KayTrust follows.

 Both Verifiable Credentials (VC) and Verifiable Presentations (VP) contain proofs, which is what makes them verifiable.
 The VC specification doesn't enforce a specific proof algorithm but describes the articulation between a credential/presentation and a specific proof method.
 Implementers are free to come up with their own proof method or to follow someone else's.